Esri/esri-leaflet-vector/README.md

   // change `portalUrl` to the ArcGIS Enterprise base url
   // (this is necessary when specifying an ITEM_ID)
   portalUrl: "https://www.arcgis.com", // default value

+  // optional: if your layer is not hosted in the same server with your App,
+  // you can add the proxy url with this property
+  proxy: "...",

   // optional: customize the style with a function that gets the default style from the service
   // and returns the new style to be used
   style: (style) => {